 I aim to respond to your enquiry quickly and accurately

 I am in London and normally at my desk between 1000 hours GMT and 1800 hours GMT daily including weekends.
 During that period I aim to conduct news research into enquiries received.
 You can expect a response from me during UK daytime within an hour or so depending on the nature of your enquiry.
 Enquiries received after 1800 hours GMT (‘over night’) will be handled first thing next morning.
 If there are technical issues it is possible that the response time could be slower.
 Also, I am a disabled person and as such there are times when this can impact on the response time.
-It is possible (rarely) that the research response period of 24 hours could vary due to potential complexities in the process.
-The current response status is on the right-hand side of this page (right: Isle of Wight Observer – Saturday 06 January 1855).
+It is possible (rarely) that the research response period of 24 hours could vary due to potential complexities in the process (right: Isle of Wight Observer – Saturday 06 January 1855).

 It’s all about the news